gdm413229/swwmgz_m/ExtendedLore.md

 talking to people, and also for being exaggeratedly flirty around attractive women.

-Her favourite colour is green, favourite animal is the otter, and favourite dish is pepperoni pizza.
+Her favourite colour is red, favourite animal is the otter, and favourite dish is pepperoni pizza.
 She also enjoys drone metal.
 Likes baggy clothes, refuses to wear skirts, only pants.
 Uses Arch, favourite editor is vim, favourite programming language is haskell.
 Her top "turn-ons" are well-endowed women, maids, femboys and heterochromia.
 She doesn't use deodorant or cologne, although people around her remark that her BO is "kind of nice actually".

 She has an older brother, Taro, and a younger sister, Yui.
 Thanks to the